Blake has been an online writer for over four years. He's passionate about video games, science, and entertainment.

 Size alone, however, does not make this countdown.
 Titan is really cool because it is like the baby version of Earth.
 If the Earth had baby pictures, they would look much like Titan.
 This is because its atmosphere is composed primarily of nitrogen, and it has traces of methane (like us before the whole organic life thing came along).

 Titan is the only other confirmed solar system body to have lakes, rivers, deltas, and seas:

 Before you get too excited, you have to realize that these lakes are probably mostly liquid methane.
 Still, most of the building blocks for life exist on Titan.
 Scientists can in no way rule out that there is something living there.

-Oh and instead of a water cycle, Titan has a liquid methane cycle.
-I feel like that would be a photographer's dream to spend a day on Titan and photograph these events take place (and hopefully survive too).
+Oh, and instead of a water cycle, Titan has a liquid methane cycle.
+I feel like that would be a photographer's dream to spend a day on Titan and photograph these events taking place (and hopefully survive too).

 I was recently reading how they found a river on Titan that was eerily similar to the Nile river here on Earth.